Finding the “Right” Church

 2nd Major Thing: Pastoral Counsel

 You also have to ask yourself, ‘Will I be pastored here?
 Will I be able to develop a relationship with my pastor, or will I be unaccounted for?
-Can I share my struggles with the pastor (or a female counselor when needed) and ask tough questions when I wrestle with doubt?
+Can I share my struggles with the pastor and ask tough questions when I wrestle with doubt?
 Or will I be silent?’